-Take your time, listen carefully to what you're being asked before you respond and whatever you do – never interrupt!
+Take your time, listen carefully to what you're being asked before you respond and whatever you do, never interrupt!

-It's best to slow down as well when answering the questions as it's more obvious that you're speaking quickly when it's over the phone rather than in person.
+It's best to slow down when answering the questions as well, as it's more obvious that you're speaking quickly when it's over the phone rather than in person.

 Prepare your surroundings

-It might also be worth giving a friend a call from your chosen spot to make sure reception is decent and the line is clear with no background noise.
+It might also be worth giving a friend a call from your chosen spot to make sure your reception is decent and that the line is clear with no background noise.
 They can then let you know if you need to make any changes before the call.

 Treat it like a normal interview

-Whilst the pressure of a face-to-face interview isn't there, this doesn’t mean you should view it as any less important.
+Although the pressure of a face-to-face interview isn't there, this doesn’t mean you should view it as any less important.

 You might be grateful for the fact your interviewer can't see you without your make-up on, but this does also mean there's more weight placed on how you carry yourself verbally and how you answer the questions as that's all the interviewer has to judge you on.